renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 This is equivalent to writing `String name = "John"`, but Ceylon already knows that `"John"` must be a String, so you usually don't need to tell it that (unless the value is declared at package-level, or outside any function)!

+> Value identifiers are case-sensitive, so `name` and `naMe` are distinct identifiers.

 `value` is a Ceylon keyword, and as such, you must not name something in your program `value`.
 There's quite a few reserved [keywords](http://ceylon-lang.org/documentation/1.0/spec/html/lexical.html#identifiersandkeywords) in Ceylon, besides `module` which we met earlier.
 Keywords are necessary for Ceylon to be able to interpret your programs... a few more